Realistic Expectations for our Conventional Thyroid Appointments

 Here's what to do instead:

-- Embrace that you are in charge of your health.
-Doctors can advise, and in some situations, take over, but on a day-to-day basis, you are the one in control of obtaining and implementing proper medical advice, educating yourself as a patient, and making the choices that either support or diminish your health.
+• Embrace that you are in charge of your health.
+Doctors can advise and, in some situations, take over, but on a day-to-day basis, you are the one in control of obtaining and implementing proper medical advice, educating yourself as a patient, and making the choices that either support or diminish your health.

-- When dealing with a chronic illness, like Hashimoto's or hypothyroidism, know that there are varying medical opinions on how to treat it, even amongst conventionally-trained doctors.
-Don't be afraid to get a second opinion, or interview another doctor if you are unsure that your current one is giving you the validation, options, and care you need.
+• When dealing with a chronic illness like Hashimoto's or hypothyroidism, know that there are varying medical opinions on how to treat it, even amongst conventionally trained doctors.
+Don't be afraid to get a second opinion or interview another doctor if you are unsure that your current one is giving you the validation, options, and care you need.

-- Start a "Health Timeline" journal or digital document where you can record your medical history, as well as notes for and from your doctor appointments.
+• Start a "Health Timeline" journal or digital document where you can record your medical history, as well as notes for and from your doctor appointments.
 This is also a great place to track how various interventions, be they medical, nutritional, or lifestyle, are working for you.

 Further Reading: Why You Should Get Tested for Hashimoto's